 Now, I’m guessing that some of you might be a little on the fence about chicken thighs, but here’s why you should give them a try: FLAVOR!
 Dark meat chicken is ever so much more flavorful and tender than boneless skinless chicken breasts.

 You’ve probably heard that chicken thighs are fatty and greasy, but it’s the skin that contains most of the fat.
 I use the Harvestland Boneless Skinless Chicken Thighs from Walmart, so there’s no fatty skin and the rest of the fat will cook off when baking.
 See?
 Nothing to be scared of at. all.

-After packing the chicken thighs into a baking dish, I brush them with a mixture of coconut oil, mustard, poultry seasoning and salt, give them a small dose of freshly cracked black pepper, and bake.
+After packing the chicken thighs into a 9″x13″ ceramic baking dish, I use a silicone basting brush to coat them with a mixture of coconut oil, mustard, poultry seasoning and salt, give them a small dose of freshly cracked black pepper, and bake.
 Seriously, that’s it!
-Just 6 simple ingredients -- or 4 if you don’t count the salt & pepper, since those are universally considered pantry staples.
+Just 6 simple ingredients — or 4 if you don’t count the salt & pepper, since those are universally considered pantry staples.

 A few easy ideas for quick sides to pair with these yummy baked chicken thighs:

 - Make double batches of grains — When I make grain sides, like coconut milk rice or coconut lime quinoa, I prepare a double batch so I can just reheat the leftovers for a second meal later in the week.